 Juan decided to emulate the great classic Lucha Libre stars of the past more than today’s stars.
 “I really studied Mil Mascaras more than anyone else.
 Mascaras had such a great physique, beautiful wrestling costumes and capes.
 I also saw videos and pictures of Blue Demon and Canek as well.”

 He wanted to create an authentic character and being bilingual and Mexican American was a good start.
 He spent several months deciding on his character’s appearance.
 “I have my mask, boots and tights all made in Mexico.”
 He rededicated himself to the gym and added some high flying moves to his repertoire.

 The new persona has been a hit with fans, especially young kids.
 “The masked luchador is a superhero really, that’s how kids look at us.
 And it’s been great to see so many kids who aren’t even Hispanic love the character.
 I’m very proud to be bringing something from Mexican culture to small town Iowa and people of all nationalities are enjoying it!”

-He wrestles regularly for Scott County Wrestling at Walcott Iowa for their monthly events as well as other promotions throughout the Midwest.
-Recently Latin Thunder wrote his memoirs in pro wrestling, “Latin Thunder My Journey Off The Top Rope!”
-His book is available on Amazon as well as Kindle and can be purchased on his website, www.latinthunder.com.
+He wrestles regularly throughout the Midwest.
+A few years back Latin Thunder wrote his memoirs in pro wrestling, “Latin Thunder My Journey Off The Top Rope!”
+His book is available on Amazon.

-“I’ve always enjoyed reading and I do a bit of writing on my website, blogging about my experiences wrestling.
+“I’ve always enjoyed reading.
 The book was a natural step as I wanted to tell my story.
 It’s a story of immigrant parents, chasing a dream in a tough sport but learning to always try to move forward and not giving up.”